mdn/content/files/en-us/web/http/headers/content-security-policy/connect-src/index.md

 - {{domxref("Navigator.sendBeacon()")}}.

 > **Note:** `connect-src 'self'` does not resolve to websocket
-> schemas in all browsers, more info in this [issue](https://github.com/w3c/webappsec-csp/issues/7).
+> schemes in all browsers, more info in this [issue](https://github.com/w3c/webappsec-csp/issues/7).

 <table class="properties">
   <tbody>